The secrets of night-shining clouds | EarthSky.org

 Scientists studying these clouds have included those from NASA’s AIM (Aeronomy of Ice in the Mesosphere) satellite.
 This satellite, launched in 2007, has observed noctilucent clouds using several onboard instruments to collect information such as temperature, atmospheric gases, ice crystal size and changes in the clouds, as well as the amount of meteoric space dust that enters the atmosphere.
 You can find out what they are learning here.

-Bottom line: Noctilucent or night-shining clouds form in the highest reaches of the atmosphere – the mesosphere – as much as 50 miles (80 km) above the Earth’s surface.
-They’re seen during summer in polar regions.
+Bottom line: Noctilucent or night-shining clouds are seen during summer in Earth’s high-latitude regions.
+They form in the highest reaches of the atmosphere – the mesosphere – as much as 50 miles (80 km) above the surface.

-See SpaceWeather’s RealTime Noctilucent Cloud Gallery
+Visit SpaceWeather’s RealTime Noctilucent Cloud Gallery

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.